 |Pentax K-3 II||APS-C||24.1||6016||4000||1080/60i||23.6||13.6||1106||80|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The K-3 indeed provides for movie recording, while the D300 does not.
 The highest resolution format that the K-3 can use is 1080/60i.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D300 and the K-3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.63x).
 The adjacent table lists some of the other core features of the Nikon D300 and Pentax K-3 along with similar information for a selection of comparators.

 One feature that differentiates the K-3 and the D300 is in-body image stabilization (IBIS).
-The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the D300 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the D300 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon D300 and the Pentax K-3 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D300 writes its imaging data to Compact Flash cards, while the K-3 uses SDXC cards.
 The K-3 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D300 only has one slot.